Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 communities.

-Moving away from the chemical treadmill and debt cycle associated with
+- Farmer Well-being: Moving away from the chemical treadmill and debt

-contributing to local food security and access to fresh, nutritious
+and smallholder plots, contributing to local food security and access to

 significant hurdles:

-risk mitigation tools (e.g., transition insurance), and patient capital
+rebuilds.
+Financial support, risk mitigation tools (e.g., transition insurance),

-heavily favor conventional industrial agriculture (e.g., crop insurance
+many countries still heavily favor conventional industrial agriculture

-based on conventional practices, subsidies for specific commodity crops).
+(e.g., crop insurance based on conventional practices, subsidies for

-Shifting policy to reward ecosystem services (carbon sequestration, water
+specific commodity crops).
+Shifting policy to reward ecosystem services

 - Market Infrastructure and